 The Christmas Market also has a number of rides, such as the Helter Skelter, an old-fashioned carousel, and the Big Wheel towering beside the Scott Monument.

 In previous years, the Christmas Market has included a temporary ice rink, Winter Wonderland built out on top of the grass lawn area at the lowest level of the garden.
 The Christmas ice rink is now erected on George Street.
-Some of the family attractions like the Christmas Tree Maze, bumper cars, and Santa's Grotto can be found nearby at Santa Land, at the Lothian Road end of West Princes Street Garden.
+Some of the family fairground attractions like the Christmas Tree Maze, and bumper cars, can be found nearby at the Lothian Road end of West Princes Street Garden.

 In 2019, Edinburgh's Christmas organisers announced that they would extend the Christmas Market's footprint with more stalls on the south side of East Princes Street Garden.